Connect with us

 tamworth-v-bristol-city-fa-cup-second-round

-The former boss replaced in September after the club won just one of their opening seven league fixtures having been transferred from the Central.
+The former Tamworth boss replaced Gary Mills in September after the club won just one of their opening seven league fixtures having been transferred from the Southern League Central.

 A former Rugby player, Belford led the club out of trouble and they are currently ninth in the league and nine points adrift of the play-offs with two games in hand on some of their rivals.